d-v-dlee/god-damn/_posts/2023-10-28-things-worth-buying.md

 tags: [consumption, buying]
 ---

 Hello fellow consumer.
 This post is about my favorite products.
-The things listed here are recommended for two main reasons: 1) they make my life better and 2) they have value!
+The things listed here are recommended for two main reasons:
+1. they make my life better
+2. they have value!

 [Buy Wisely](https://stephango.com/buy-wisely) has a nice post of heuristics for making decisions on what to buy, such as cost per use, smiles per dollar, etc; essentially buy stuff that lasts or things that make you happy (namaste).